 Look for bus tickets online to travel outside of Hanoi:

 Traveling by bus is not only an affordable way to explore Hanoi, but also a small contribution to protecting the city’s environment and reducing traffic congestion.
-We hope that our tips above can help you enjoy an interesting yet safe journey in this beautiful city.
+We hope that our tips above can help you enjoy an exciting yet safe journey in this beautiful city.